Type of hypertensive disorder during pregnancy code N

 A code set representing the type of hypertensive disorder during pregnancy.

 |Guide for use:|

-More than one code can be recorded when reporting on this data element.
-For example, for a female who has preeclampsia superimposed on chronic hypertension, record both Code 2 and Code 4.
-For a female who develops gestational hypertension which progresses to eclampsia, record both Code 1 and Code 3.
+More than one code can be selected when reporting on this item.
+For example, for a female who has preeclampsia superimposed on chronic hypertension, select both Code 2 and Code 4.
+For a female who develops gestational hypertension which progresses to eclampsia, select Codes 1 and 3.